 Indicator (d).
-The PREA Coordinator, the NCDJJ Head's representative, and the facility Director each described in interviews various communication points that could impact staffing and technology deployment during the year.
+The PREA Coordinator, the NCDJJ Head's representative, and the facility Director each described in the interview various points of communication that occur during the year that could impact staffing and technology deployment.
 The Facility Director and PREA Coordinator approve the Staffing Plan annually, and the most recent version was requested as it was not initially uploaded in the OAS.
-The plan is descriptive of the population and the staff-to-resident ratio expected in the unit on different shifts.
-The facility has had no PREA allegation in the past twelve months.
 The Director and PREA Coordinator both support that any identified need for monitoring technology or staffing would be presented immediately upon any identified staffing or monitoring gaps.
-This commitment on NCDJJ to act swiftly was on display in the addition of new direct care positions that were created to address system-wide vacancies.
-These positions have helped to reduce unplanned overtime.
-The facility has a system in place to document all changes in the schedule, and the Director reports he would be notified if the shift was at risk of going below ratios.
+The facility and PREA Office worked to develop an updated plan based on current operational needs as they try to backfill the staffing complement.

 Indicator (e) The Auditor was provided with documentation to support routine unannounced rounds are made by supervisory staff.
 This is required by the agency PREA policy (page 13) and in documented logbooks.
 The Policy states, "Center Directors or designated supervisors will conduct unadvertised rounds monthly during all shifts to identify and deter staff sexual abuse and sexual harassment.
 The Director/designee shall document unadvertised rounds in the logbook and in a separate file/document dedicated to recording (person conducting, time, relevant notes) unannounced rounds.
 Staff members are prohibited from alerting other staff members that these supervisory rounds are occurring unless such information is related to the legitimate operational functions of the center."
-The Auditor also requested evidence of the center supervisors moving about the facility during their shifts.
-The Auditor was able to review logbooks during the tours and observe the Shift Supervisors' management of staff.
-The witnessed active management supports Juvenile's clear access to requests to speak with them if they didn't feel comfortable with the line staff working.
+The facility also provided the documentation supporting the Center Supervisors' complete tours daily throughout the shift.
+The Auditor asked for a varied group of dates showing the tours had occurred.
+The Auditor suggested a way of also maintaining photo evidence of the tour since the camera system has limitations on how far back a review can be captured.
+The Auditor was able to review logbooks during the tours and observe the Center Supervisors' active management of the staff and clear access for juveniles to make a request to speak with them if they didn't feel comfortable with the line staff working.
 The Auditor confirmed that formal unannounced tours and routine supervisory tours occur with the unit staff and residents.
-Residents support that they have daily access to supervisory staff in the four-unit facility.
+There is no central control officer who has access to cameras to provide any warning to coworkers upon the arrival of the supervisor.